Quantum Electrodynamics vacuum polarization solver: High Harmonic Generation

 \subsection{Counter-propagating plane waves}

-Considering a 1D periodic box with two counter-propagating plane waves polarized in the y direction, with the same frequency and amplitude, we can test how this interaction, which would normally result in a standing wave, is modified in the presence of the HE nonlinearities.
-This example also serves as an ideal benchmark for the accuracy and stability of the code, provided an exact analytic result can be obtained.

-The theoretical analysis to address this scenario is similar to a Born series of partial waves as performed by Bohl {\it et al.} \cite{King1}.
-Assuming that the (one dimensional) solution of the QED Maxwell's equations are of the type
+Two counter-propagating plane waves polarized in the same direction, with the same frequency $\omega_0$ and amplitude would normally result in an electromagnetic standing wave in the classical vacuum.
+However, the vacuum nonlinearities lead to the well-known phenomena of harmonic generation \cite{Dipiazza_HHG, King-Keitel}.
+This simple setup represents an ideal benchmark for the numerical algorithm as analytic results can be obtained.
+To address the problem, it is convenient to decompose the field into a Born series of partial waves as performed by Bohl {\it et al.} \cite{King1}

 where $E_{(0)}$ and $B_{(0)}$ are the unperturbed standing wave fields given by $E_{(0)} = E_0 \left[ \cos(x-t) + \cos(x+t) \right]$ and $B_{(0)} = B_0 \left[\cos(x+t) - \cos(x-t) \right]$ whilst the remaining terms are successively higher order corrections to the standing wave fields, weighted by an expansion parameter to be identified.
+In this subsection, space and time are taken in units of $k_0^{-1}$, and $\omega_0^{-1}$ with $\omega_0 = k_0 c$.
 The electric and magnetic fields are aligned with the $y$ and $z$ axis, respectively.
-Starting from the modified Maxwell's equations and inserting Eq.(\ref{expansion_1}) and Eq.(\ref{expansion_2}) as the expressions for the fields, we arrive at the wave equation for the first order correction to the electric field $E_{(1)}$
+Starting from the modified Maxwell's equations and inserting Eqs.(\ref{expansion_1}-\ref{expansion_2}) as the expressions for the fields, we arrive at the wave equation for the first-order correction to the electric field $E_{(1)}$